AP Week in Pictures, Latin America & Caribbean

 This photo gallery highlights some of the most compelling images made or published by Associated Press photographers in Latin America and the Caribbean.

-The gallery was curated by AP photo editor Leslie Mazoch in Mexico City.
+The gallery was curated by Associated Press photojournalist Esteban Felix in Santiago, Chile.

 Follow AP visual journalism: